JamieFishGame/Lost-Arcis-RELEASE/README.md

 Thank you for trying Lost Arcis!
 Feedback is much appreicated.

-Some royalty free resoruces were used for this project.
+Some royalty free resources were used for this project.
 They are listed below:
 Fire SFX: SoundReality
 https://pixabay.com/sound-effects/fire-sound-334130/
 Blowing Out Candle SFX: freesound_community